kysely-org/kysely/site/docs/recipes/excessively-deep-types.md

 Using this method doesn't reduce type safety at all.
 You have to pass in a type that is structurally equal to the current type.

-For example having more than six `with` statements in a query can lead to the `TS2589` error:
+For example having more than 8 `with` statements in a query can lead to the `TS2589` error:

 ```ts
 const res = await db